On-demand generation of dark-bright soliton trains in Bose-Einstein condensates

 Having at hand the exact analytical expressions for the DB solitons, we then compare them with direct numerical simulations of the CGPE with a FBTC in the absence of confinement, finding remarkable agreement, as should be expected on the basis of the exact nature of the IST analysis.
-Moreover, to showcase the broader, as well as physical relevance of our findings, we extend our analytical findings to the case involving the presence of a harmonic confinement.
-Using the expressions for the eigenvalues from the direct scattering problem, we design analytical estimates to describe the in-trap oscillation dynamics of the dynamically generated DB solitons.
+Moreover, to showcase the broader, as well as physical relevance of our results, we extend our analytical findings to the case involving the presence of a harmonic confinement.
+Using the expressions for the eigenvalues from the direct scattering problem, we design analytical estimates to describe the in-trap oscillation dynamics of the generated DB solitons.
 Here, we provide explicit expressions accounting for the oscillating size of the dark and bright counterparts of a DB soliton in a trap.
-The latter is a feature that is absent in the single-component case, which we attribute to the inter-component interaction.
+The latter is a feature that is absent in the single-component case, which we attribute to the intercomponent interaction.
 An excellent agreement between the analytical estimates and the numerical simulations confirms the extension of the predicted solutions of the direct scattering problem from the homogeneous setup to the harmonically trapped scenario.
 This also justifies the particular relevance and usefulness of the detailed IST analysis of the integrable case with a view towards the more physically relevant confined setting.

 Our presentation is organized as follows.
 In Sec.~\ref{sec:model} we introduce the model and solve the direct scattering problem for the defocusing VNLS equation with a general FBTC.
 Additionally, we discuss some analytical considerations regarding the eigenvalues of the scattering problem and the DB soliton solution.
 In Sec.~\ref{sec:solutions} we present our findings.
 First, we extract the eigenvalues of the scattering problem for a wide range of different initial configurations.
 Then, we perform a direct comparison between our analytical findings and the numerical integration of the CGPE, both in the absence and in the presence of a harmonic trap.
 Finally, in Sec.~\ref{sec:conclusions} we summarize our results and discuss possible directions for future study.
 In Appendix~\ref{app:DB_solutions} we provide further details on the DB soliton solutions.
 In Appendix~\ref{app:amplitudes} we describe the change of amplitude of oscillating DB solitons in the presence of a trap.